 Do Mojave Ball Pythons Make Good Pets?
 A Summary.

 Perfect for beginner and expert exotic animal owners the Mojave Ball Python is both a joy to raise and care for, and a wonderful genetic tool for creating beautiful morphs.

 Due to its unique genetic background, your Mojave ball python will likely need to come from a breeder.
-Always ensure you are picking a reputable breeder, that can guarantee your new pet is healthy and parasite free.
+Always ensure you are picking a reputable breeder, that can guarantee your new pet is healthy and parasite-free.

 If possible, set your snake’s enclosure up and perfect temperatures prior to bringing them home.
 This will help minimize their stress and yours too.

-Also, remember, snakes can live long and happy lives, so be prepared to spend many years with your new slither companion.
+Also remember that snakes can live long and happy lives, so be prepared to spend many years with your new slither companion.